johnmccabe/mitmweb-docker/README.md

 # mitmweb docker image
-Docker image for the mitmproxy web interface mitmweb.
+Apline based docker image for the mitmproxy web interface mitmweb.

 Get started quickly with defaults allowing docker to map the proxy and web interface ports.